 - Although Massachusetts law permits the use of medical marijuana and the possession, use, distribution and cultivation of marijuana in limited amounts, federal law, including the Federal Controlled Substances Act of 1970, the Drug Free Workplace Act of 1988 and the Drug Free Schools and Communities Act of 1989, prohibit the possession, use, distribution and/or cultivation of marijuana at educational institutions. - Further, as marijuana remains classified as an illegal narcotic under federal law, institutions of higher education that receive federal funding are required to maintain policies prohibiting the possession and use of marijuana on their campuses.
 Accordingly, the possession, use, distribution or cultivation of marijuana, even for medical purposes, is prohibited on all Community College property or at college sponsored events and activities. - Also prohibited is the operation of a motor vehicle while under the influence of marijuana on Community College property or at college-sponsored events or activities.
 Further, this policy prohibits the possession, use, or distribution of all marijuana accessories and marijuana products.
 Marijuana accessories shall include, but are not limited to, any device or equipment used for ingesting, inhaling, or otherwise introducing marijuana into the human body.
-Marijuana products shall include, but are not limited to, products that are comprised of marijuana and other ingredients and are intended for use or consumption, such as, but not limited to, edible products. - Violations of this policy by any student or employee shall result in disciplinary action, up to and including expulsion or termination in accordance with applicable college policies, handbooks, or collective bargaining agreements.
+Marijuana and other ingredients and are intended for use or consumption, such as, but not limited to, edible products. - Violations of this policy by any student or employee shall result in disciplinary action, up to and including expulsion or termination in accordance with applicable college policies, handbooks, or collective bargaining agreements.